zhemao/zhemao.github.com/_posts/2012-08-20-information-security.markdown

     head -c 8 /dev/urandom | base64

+Change the argument to the -c option to adjust the length of the generated password.

 ## 3. Use Google Two-Factor Authentication

 Most sites allow you to use your email address to reset your password if you forget it.
 Therefore, it is important to make sure your email account is extra secure.
 Fortunately for Gmail users, Google offers two-factor authentication for your Google account.
-How two-factor authentication works is that you enter your Google account password in as usual, and then Google sends a one-time PIN to your phone.
+The way two-factor authentication works is that you enter your Google account password in as usual, and then Google sends a one-time PIN to your phone.
 You will then be required to enter this PIN on the next form in order to log in.
 You can also set the computers you own as trusted computers, in which case Google will only ask for the secondary login once every 30 days.
 If you link third party clients to your google account (such as email or chat clients), you can set application-specific passwords for them.